 - Students from the Departments of Health Administration, Public Administration, Information Technology, Premedical, Architecture, Urban & Regional Planning, and Design & Environmental Analysis

 DEA 3550: Planning and Managing the Workplace: Evidence-Based Design and the Organizational Ecology

-- Past Sponsors HKS Architects, CADRE, and Herman Miller Healthcare
+- Past sponsors include HKS Architects, CADRE, and Herman Miller Healthcare

 - Principles of design for knowledge workers to improve health and performance and the overall organization's business outcomes

 - Application of ethnographic methods for collecting user information through shadowing, observation, and interviews

 - Critical analysis of components of work and identification of appropriate evidence-based design responses to meet organizational goals